teamextension/updatedep/actions/PARENT.md

 Find the top level explicit dependency of an implicit dependency.
 ### How It Works:
 ####
-Gets the parent of the passed dependency from the dependency tree of the project.
+Retrieves the parent of the specified implicit dependency using the project's dependency tree.
 The --dependency parameter is required.